ninaihde/dl-plasmid-classifier/README.md

 The [`prepare_simulation.py`](src/preprocessing/prepare_simulation.py) script cleans the reference data of both classes.
-In addition, it splits the plasmid references it into training, validation and test data based on the Jaccard similarity score, as we want to generalize our approach for plasmids.
+In addition, it splits the plasmid references it into training, validation and test data based on the Jaccard similarity score, as we want to generalize our approach for novel plasmids.
 We analyzed the produced ``removed_contigs.csv`` with [`check_contig_cleaning.ipynb`](src/preprocessing/check_contig_cleaning.ipynb) but found the same megaplasmids as in [`check_megaplasmids.py`](src/preprocessing/check_megaplasmids.py) and no suspicious assemblies.